localgeohistoryproject/law-indexes-virginia/README.md

 - The SVGs are reviewed to ensure each data point is accurately categorized, that the data points appear in the correct order on the page, and for blatant OCR errors.
 In some cases, data points are split where Amazon Textract did not correctly separate them.
   - **Note:** The accuracy of the OCR was, in general, not manually reviewed.
 - For certain data types, data integrity checks are done to ensure the data makes sense (e.g., whether years are digits and fall in the correct time period).
-- The data points are combined and reorganized using database views to create the final report.
+- The data points are combined and reorganized using a Python script to create the final report.
 As part of this reorganization, it is determined where repeating data points like subjects start and end.

 [^1]: Some content in this section was derived from the following work: National Archives and Records Administration. *NARA's Statement on Potentially Harmful Content.* 17 June 2022. <https://www.archives.gov/research/reparative-description/harmful-content>.